-This article discusses how expense@work can be used for the management of public representatives’ expenses, whether members of parliament, councils, or other representative bodies.
+This article discusses how [email protected] can be used for the management of public representatives’ expenses, whether members of parliament, councils, or other representative bodies.

 The UK’s MPs’ expenses scandal erupted in 2008.
 The media reported that Members of Parliament were habitually claiming expenses unconnected with their Parliamentary duties, and often for substantial personal gain.
 Since then there has been worldwide focus on how the expenses of public representatives should be managed, in particular on the level at which these should be fixed (for example, allowing first class or second class travel, allowing second homes, allowing family travel expenses, etc.), the extent to which representatives must justify and prove their claims, and the extent to which allowed and refused expenses should be published.